 - Open API and clouds

 Before we present our financial UX concept, we need to clarify the context of financial consuming.
-When we asked people what banking is about, their most popular answer was: “Me and my money.”
+When we asked people what banking service is about, their most popular answer was: “Me and my money.”
 That’s right, but, in real life, it’s a bit more broad.
 Your financial life involves not only you and your money, but also your family, friends and dozens of financial services.

 You need to know the overall financial status of your family members to effectively manage finance, right?
 It would also be helpful to know your friends’ financial behaviours to get some useful insights.
 And, finally, you want your bank to serve you, to answer questions, suggest best solutions, track your situation and advise you how to manage your money.
 All of this could be really helpful in your financial life.